 When you’re ready to start removing the wallpaper, do so by tearing off the facing.
 You can use a butter knife to lift the corners, which are usually the loosest areas.

-This step should be completed without using water.
+You should complete this step without using water.
 This point is to remove the top layer of paper and leave the backing – this way it’ll soak up water better, making the rest of the job easier.

 The older your wallpaper is, the harder it will be to remove and is likely to peel off in small chunks (or not at all).
 Fear not, that’s where the wallpaper scoring roller comes in.